European Research Area

 Bio-based Plastics – How do we Grow the EU Industry?

-This workshop aims to identify workable solutions to the major hurdles and concerns hampering the development of the biobased chemicals sector in the EU.
-We are especially interested in views on 3HPA, succinic acid, PDO, furfural, and isoprene as we consider these chemical building blocks to have the highest potential for deployment in the EU.
-Input from market, policy and technological experts within the area of chemical building blocks is crucial to allow us to develop recommendations which best answer the needs of industry.
+This workshop aims to identify workable solutions to the major hurdles hampering the development of the bio-based plastics sector in the EU.
+We are especially interested in PLA and PHA as we consider these bio-based plastics as having the highest potential for deployment in the EU.
+Input from market, policy and technological experts within the area of bioplastics is crucial to allow us to develop recommendations which best answer the needs of industry.

 Sharing experience to better implement the HR strategy for researchers - Mutual Learning Seminars

 20 November 2014, Brussels, Belgium